gear-foundation/gear-wiki/docs/developing-contracts/token-standards/gnft721.md

 First, let's deal with state **in**consistency:
 ![](../img/gnft721-1.jpg)

 Simple example with semi-atomic operation.
-User send `Approve` message directly to NFTContract, then contract change internal state and replies with success event to the user.
-This operation will be reverted if gas run out, because there are only one actor message evolved, which originally sended by user.
+User sends `Approve` message directly to NFTContract, then the contract changes internal state and replies with a success event to the user.
+This operation will be reverted if gas runs out, because there is only one actor message evolved, which was originally sended by the user.

 More complicated example:
 ![](../img/gnft721-2.jpg)

-Next, user send `Deposit` action to NFTMarketplace contract which will use internally `TransferFrom` from `NFTContract` to perform actual transfer but this cause another actor message and force NFTMarketplace to wait reply.
+Next, the user sends `Deposit` action to NFTMarketplace contract which will use internally `TransferFrom` from `NFTContract` to perform actual transfer.
+This causes another actor message and forces NFTMarketplace to wait for a reply.

 Here we face a big problem! - potential state inconsistency.
-This can happen, because the asynchronous nature of messages in gear blockchain.
-For example in second message, gas can run out in any point, which will lead to incorrect result.
+This can happen, because of the asynchronous nature of messages between actors in Gear-powered blockchains.
+For example in the second message, gas can run out at any point, which will lead to incorrect results.

-When NFTMarketplace send message to NFTContract, potential reply maybe never received, because gas can run out at any point, but actual transfer maybe processed.
+When NFTMarketplace sends a message to NFTContract, potential reply may never be received, because gas can run out at any point, but actual transfer may be processed.
 So NFTContract can send tokens, but NFTMarketplace can stop execution on reply which will lead to token loss.

 ### State synchronization pattern
 The basic idea of state 'transitions' synchronization is the [idempotency](https://en.wikipedia.org/wiki/Idempotence) of operations.